Shershabadia: Social Traditions

 They live in the organised settlements of their own in a para or village.
 Few households from the same area forms a Jamat or Dōsh.
 This Jamat is responsible for managing ceremonies related to birth, marriage and death.
 It also settles the familial and land disputes locally.
 The role of Sōrdar of the Jamat (Chief of the Community) is very important in this society.

 Their females follow the system of Parda (Veil) as far as practiced.
-Shershabadia women are experts in stitching Kantha/Kheta (clothes) and singing Badia Geed (songs).
+Shershabadia women are experts in stitching Kantha/Kheta (clothes) and singing Shershabadia Geed (songs).

 Marriage is solemnised mostly at daytime.
 During marriages they perform the rituals like Haldi Makha, Bayna Kora, Geed Gaha, Thubra Khawa etc.